sagemath/trac_to_gh/Issue 4985.md

 # Issue 4985: Expand documentation for list_plot to point out the utility of zip

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4985

 Original creator: jason